cloudpilot-emu/cloudpilot-emu/README.md

 ## Native build

-There is a simple native build for debugging Cloudpilot outside the browser.
+There is a simple native build for debugging CloudpilotEmu outside the browser.
 You need SDL2 and a recent version of Boost in order to build.
 The build is accomplished with